patternfly/training-scenarios/html-css/module-5/step2-instructions.md

 <strong>Hint:</strong> `<div class="pf-c-card__header pf-c-title pf-m-xl">`

-Remember to click the <strong>Reload</strong> button above the preview panel to see how the styles change after you make changes.
+Remember to click the <strong>Reload</strong> button above the preview panel to see how the styles change after you make updates.